I have something admit. My mattress is not eco-friendly.

 In fact, my mattress must be the most toxic thing in my home.

 And yet, mattresses are expensive.
 And getting rid of my current mattress would entail throwing it out – because of bed bugs, nobody wants to buy or even take an old mattress.
-But now that you can recycle your mattress in New York City, I might be ready to switch mine out.
+But now that you can recycle your mattress, I might be ready to switch mine out.

 But buyer beware: Not all mattress companies who bill themselves as eco-friendly are truly sustainable and non-toxic.
 “A lot of our customers are coming to us and saying we were burned by another mattress company,” Jeff D’Andrea, co-founder of Avocado Green Mattress, told me.